Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/introduction-to-assessments/_index.md

 Imagine you decide you want to build a house.
 So you hire a builder to help you out.
 You discover that the builder doesn't know what a brick is.
 So you fire the dude.

-Imagine hiring a carpenter who doesn't know how to use a screwdriver.
+Imagine hiring a carpenter who can't identify the business end of a screwdriver.

 For every profession, there are certain skills that are fundamental.
 People who don't have these skills just get fired.
 And people who do have these skills can go on to do great things.